msg-systems/holmes-extractor/README.md

 You specify a spaCy model for Holmes to use [when you instantiate the Manager facade class](#getting-started). `en_core_web_trf` and `de_core_web_lg` are the models that have been found to yield the best results for English and German respectively.
 Because `en_core_web_trf` does not have its own word vectors, but Holmes requires word vectors for [embedding-based-matching](#embedding-based-matching), the `en_core_web_lg` model is loaded as a vector source whenever `en_core_web_trf` is specified to the Manager class as the main model.

+The `en_core_web_trf` model requires sufficiently more resources than the other models; in a siutation where resources are scarce, it may be a sensible compromise to use `en_core_web_lg` as the main model instead.

 <a id="comments-about-deploying-holmes-in-an-enterprise-environment"></a>
 ##### 1.2.4 Comments about deploying Holmes in an enterprise environment